 What you need to know about the personal savings allowance

-A: The profit earned on a savings account is classed as income.
-Savers currently pay tax on this income, based on their income tax bracket.
-Under the new allowance, however, basic rate taxpayers (20%) will be able to earn £1,000 in savings income tax free, whilst higher rate tax payers (40%) will receive a £500 allowance.
-Additional rate (45%) taxpayers will not receive any allowance.
+The profit earned on a savings account is classed as income.
+However, basic rate taxpayers (20%) are able to earn £1,000 in savings income tax free, whilst higher rate tax payers (40%) receive a £500 allowance.
+Additional rate (45%) taxpayers do not receive any allowance.

-Q: Does this mean profits from my Sharia-compliant accounts will be tax-free from April?
+Does this mean profits from my Sharia-compliant accounts will be tax-free?

-A: Yes, within your Personal Savings Allowance limits.
-HM Revenue & Customs (HMRC) has confirmed that profits from Sharia compliant savings accounts will benefit from the Personal Savings Allowance.
+Yes, within your Personal Savings Allowance limits.
+Sharia compliant savings accounts benefit from the Personal Savings Allowance.

-Q: I hold an Al Rayan Bank ISA.
-Will the profit I earn from it count towards my Personal Savings Allowance?
+Does the profit I earn from my Al Rayan Bank ISA count towards my Personal Savings Allowance?

 A: Any profit that exceeds your Personal Savings Allowance will be taxed by HM Revenue & Customs (HMRC) through either Pay As You Earn (PAYE) or self-assessment.

-Q: How much will I need to pay?
+How much tax will I need to pay?

-A: No. From 6 April 2016 all profit will automatically be paid without being taxed.
+No. All profit will automatically be paid without being taxed.
 If you fill in a Self-Assessment tax return you should carry on doing this as normal.

 You can find out more information about the Personal Savings Allowance on Gov.UK.
-If you have any questions about how the new allowance will affect your accounts with us, please either call us on 0800 408 6407 or visit your local branch.
+If you have any questions about how your personal savings allowance will affect your accounts with us, please either call us on 0800 408 6407 or visit your local branch.